mousetail/CellTail/README.md

 Counts down from the given letter down to A.

 ## Primes

-This one is untested, the interpreter doesn't support all required features yet.

 ```
 I=-1; # Start with the special value -1